reynierg/websites-monitor/README.md

 sure to copy the Kafka service certificates and key files to both machines, inside the `kafka_certs` directory.

+# LOGS

+Each of the two services, generate logs related to their execution.
+These log files will be created in a directory named `data`, inside each service directory:<br>
+`consumer/data` and `monitor/data`

 # RUN-TESTS

 For run the linters and tests is being used `tox`.
 It will run the linters and tests